Bigsby vibrato tailpiece

-The Bigsby vibrato tailpiece (or Bigsby for short) is a type of mechanical vibrato device for electric guitar designed by Paul Bigsby and produced by the Bigsby Electric Guitar Company (currently an independently operated subsidiary of Fender Musical Instruments Corporation).
-The device allows musicians to bend the pitch of notes or entire chords with their pick hand for various effects.
+The Bigsby vibrato tailpiece (or Bigsby for short) is a mechanical vibrato device for electric guitar designed by Paul Bigsby and produced by the Bigsby Electric Guitar Company (an independently operated subsidiary of Fender Musical Instruments Corporation since Bigsby’s purchase from Gretsch in January 2019).
+The device allows the pick hand to bend the pitch of notes or entire chords for various musical effects.

-Bigsby was inspired to create a new vibrato system after being tasked by Merle Travis to repair the Kauffman Vibrola on his Gibson L-10.
-The Bigsby system would debut in 1951, with the first example going to Travis.
-By the mid-1950s, Bigsby had ceased production of his own guitars and began only producing a range of vibrato tailpieces.
+Bigsby was inspired to create a new vibrato system after being tasked by Merle Travis to repair the Kauffman Vibrola vibrato on his Gibson L-10.
+The first system went to Travis in 1951.
+By the mid-1950s, Bigsby had ceased production of his own guitars to focus on producing a range of vibrato tailpieces.